 - When I move to my stomach, the mattress is too soft for me.

 Overall, it is a good match for back and side sleepers of my body type.
 However, if you sleep on your stomach, you might want to find something more supportive.

 Joe’s experience was not too surprising to me.
 He is lighter than me so he felt better pressure relief when he was side sleeping.
 He also found the mattress to be a good fit for back sleeping.

 The Casper Wave is a bed-in-a-box mattress, which means it will come compressed and shipped straight to you.
 You will want to begin by removing the rolled up Casper Wave mattress from its box.
 Then, preferably with another person’s assistance, position the roll on your bed.

 Carefully cut away the first layers of plastic until the still-compact mattress can be laid down flat.
 Then, pierce through the final layer of plastic and the Casper Wave will expand.
 Simply clear away the excess plastic and allow your mattress to breathe and fully expand.

 What Makes This Mattress Stand Out?

-The Casper Wave comes with a 100-night sleep trial and a 10-year warranty.
-Financing is available as well as free shipping and returns.
+The Casper Wave comes with a 100-night sleep trial, 1o-year warranty, and free shipping and returns.
+Financing is available, and Casper also sells four other mattresses and many accessories.